gdlc/STAT_GEN/INCLASS/10_RESEMBLANCE.md

   - `ANS_3` The genetic (co)variance between the full sibs in the population (derive it from model parameters and the kinship between full sibs).
   - `ANS_4` The sample (co)variance between the genetic values of full sibs.

+### Submission to Gradescope

+Replace the NAs in the script below with the values you got, include them in a finl named `assignment.R` and submit it in Gradescope–you may submit your answer to Gradescope as many times as needed.

 ```r
 # Genetic variance
  ANS_1=NA # genetic variance at the locus in the population.